KislayKaran/Walmart_Supermarket/README.md

 including family members, kids, cars, credit cards, and more.

-User, Store and Product Data Generation using Faker and Data Analysis using Pandas and Matplotlib (Plotly).
+User, Store and Product Data Generation using  'FAAKER' and Data Analysis using Pandas and Matplotlib (Plotly).

   And we have used Google Collaboratory as our  interactive  Noteboook.